nsmsn/dotcom/src/posts/2024-halyard.md

 ## Pair this with...

 [Jubilat](https://www.dardenstudio.com/typefaces/jubilat) or [Freight Text](https://freightcollection.com/freight-text/), both by Joshua Darden.
 It's never lazy to pair two fonts by the same designer.
 I'd use Jubilat for headings (by now you know how much I love a slab serif) with Halyard Text.
-Or Halyard Display with Freight Text[2](#03cbd74e-3ca9-48cb-9b1e-72919ddeea2e).
+Or Halyard Display with Freight Text<sup><a href="#fn2">2</a></sup>.
 And if you're developing an extensive type system, you could get _extra freaky_ combining Halyard Micro with [Freight Micro](https://freightcollection.com/freight-micro/).
 If you're paying for Adobe Creative Cloud, you're already getting all these fonts.
 Put them to use!

 ## See Halyard in use